VielenDanke/micro-docs/en/hello.md

 When proto file has been created our next step will be code generation.
 For those purposes we are using protoc-gen-micro.
 It generates code based on proto description for a server and client sides.
-The key thing here - imports have to be available.
-To make this happen we have to install them.
-The easiest way to do this - using file tools.go like example below:
+The key thing here - imports

 ```go
 // +build tools